 If you start to come down with a case of glazed-eye museumitis, just step outside.
 The view on a clear day—and there are plenty of those in the fall—is inescapable and unforgettable: the soaring peaks of the Bridger Mountains shining in the autumn sun.
 It's a scene that's totally Bozeman and totally worth the trip.

-This article was first published in Fall 2015 and updated in Fall 2018.
+This article was first published in Fall 2015 and last updated in August 2020.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.